Hannah Primrose, Countess of Rosebery: Philanthropy

 Like many other women of her class and era, Lady Rosebery patronised a great number of charities.
 Upon her inheriting her fortune, one of her first acts was to found a lifeboat station in memory of her father, in 1875, at a cost of £2,000.
-However, her chief causes appear to have all been connected specifically to the assistance and welfare of women.
-She was president of the Scottish Home Industries Association, a charity which encouraged Scottish women to work profitably from home making plaid or other items of needlework and the like.
-In this way women, especially widowed mothers, remained in their homes able to care for their often large families while still earning an income.

-Queen Victoria appointed her president of the Queen Victoria Jubilee Institute for Nurses in Scotland, the beginning of the district nurse system, which was to revolutionise health care for the rural poor and sick in Britain.
-She was also interested in general improvements in standards of nursing.

-Like many of her Rothschild relatives she was also deeply involved with the welfare of young working-class women of the Jewish faith who inhabited the poorer areas of London, in particular Whitechapel.
+Lady Rosebery was also deeply involved with the welfare of young working-class women of the Jewish faith who inhabited the poorer areas of London, in particular Whitechapel.
 There she founded the Club for Jewish Working Girls.
 She also donated to numerous other charities connected with Jewish causes.
 However, within a week of her death her husband began to cancel many of these subscriptions, prompting charges of antisemitism.

 Her interest in education has been one of her most obvious surviving charitable legacies.
 She founded schools in all the villages surrounding the Roseberys' estates.
 The Mentmore estate alone was serviced by three schools founded by her at Wingrave, Cheddington and Mentmore itself.
 Not only were the children educated at her expense by trained teachers, each was also provided with seasonal gifts of new clothes.
 Cheddington School remains in its original building with her cypher on its walls, while Wingrave School, which opened in 1877, survives in new premises.

 Death

 Lady Rosebery died of typhoid at Dalmeny in 1890.
-She fought the disease, but it was found that she was also suffering from Bright's disease, which had weakened her, making it impossible to survive the attack.
-She was buried in accordance with the rites of the Jewish faith.
+She was found to also have Bright's disease which had weakened her.
+It was only after her death that the doctors who had treated her disclosed to Rosebery that her kidney condition would have killed her within two years even if she had not contracted typhoid.
+She was buried in accordance with the rites of the Jewish faith on 25 November 1890 at Willesden Jewish Cemetery.
 Rosebery found this particularly hard to bear, and wrote to Queen Victoria of the pain he experienced when "another creed steps in to claim the corpse".
-It was only after her death that the doctors who had treated her disclosed to Rosebery that her kidney condition would have killed her within two years even if she had not contracted typhoid.